vinceaintreadin-21/vinceaintreadin-21/README.md

 > [!TIP]
 > **Klik-a-Snap Prototype**
-> An experimental integration of React Native and Python, exploring the synergy between mobile UI and heavy backend computation.
+> An experimental integration of React Typescript and Python, exploring the synergy between mobile UI and heavy backend computation.
-> `Status: Ongoing` • `Domain: Mobile Computing`
+> `Status: Ongoing`